NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 7.md

 Then he told her, **"Because of this reply, you may go.
 The demon has left your daughter."**

 ###### 30
-When she went back to her home, she found her child lying on the bed, and the demon was gone.Jesus Does Everything Well
+When she went back to her home, she found her child lying on the bed, and the demon was gone.

+### Jesus Does Everything Well

 ###### 31
 Again, leaving the region of Tyre, he went by way of Sidon to the Sea of Galilee, through the region of the Decapolis.